-CrashPlan+ tops my list of online backup services, as well as my list of unlimited online backup plans.
-While just a few would be impressive, CrashPlan+ nails the four most important things when it comes to online backup: pricing, security, usability, and speed.
+CrashPlan is one of my favorite online backup services and has a top spot in my unlimited online backup plan list as well.
+While just a few would be impressive, CrashPlan nails the four most important things when it comes to online backup: pricing, security, usability, and speed.

 Read on for a detailed look at their plans, prices, and features, plus my experience with the service.
 I also recommend taking my CrashPlan tour for a detailed walkthrough, including screenshots.

-CrashPlan offers 30-day free trials for all of their plans but they do not offer a truly free online backup plan, as some services do.
+CrashPlan offers a 30-day free trial of their online backup service but they do not offer a truly free online backup plan, as some services do.
 See my List of Free Online Backup Plans if you're interested in looking at one of those.

 Note: The CrashPlan desktop software, which powers all of the CrashPlan online backup plans, is completely free and is actually one of the better free backup software programs in existence.
 If you're only interested in local backup or backup to a friend's computer, give CrashPlan (the free backup tool) a try.
 See my CrashPlan: A Complete Tour for more information.